You are here:

 Oral arguments are formal trial-like events where parties to a specific docket present legal arguments on disputed issues.
 Oral arguments supplement written briefs.
 If two or more Commissioners plan to attend an oral argument, the event is listed as a special public meeting.
 The public may attend to watch, but only official parties may participate and the public may be asked to leave if the arguments address confidential information.

 What to expect at Oral Arguments

-Workshops are conducted by Commission to gather information from subject matter experts on a specific issue or investigation.
+Workshops are conducted by the Commission to gather information from subject matter experts on a specific issue or investigation.
 Workshops may also be held to provide technical information or education to the Commissioners and staff.
 If the Commissioners are attending or hosting a workshop, the workshop will be listed as a special public meeting for the public to attend.
-View the Special Public Meeting listing for additional details.
+An agenda is typically posted on the Upcoming Events page online.